 As a final aside to the final aside, the first season of the original Mighty Morphin Power Rangers featured several monsters voiced by none another than Best TV Actor in History Bryan Cranston, including one who was, and I quote, “half-snake and half-lizard.”

 Yeah, the writing has never been one of the franchise’s strengths…

-On the other hand, if the past 27 years have taught us nothing else, it’s that Haim Saban is a genius.
+On the other hand, if the past three decades have taught us nothing else, it’s that Haim Saban is. a. genius.

 More recommendations here.